compbioNJU/scPDAC/README.md

 # scPDAC
-R code used to analyze single cell PDAC data
+R code for figures in the PDAC single cell paper